jhlumd/honey/README.md

 It was my first time with Highcharts, but as you mentioned, the documentation was awesome and the examples were great for beginners.
 It seems like it's full of features, and I'm excited to have just scratched the surface of it.
 I have also been learning D3.js, but this seems like a much easier way to play around with data visualization at first.

-It was also my first time with Slim template or even an indented way to write HTML.
-It was so much more enjoyable to work with than erb.
+It was also my first time with Slim templating or even an indented way to write HTML.
+It was much more enjoyable to work with than ERB and HTML.
 Thank you for the introduction.

 Working on this project and learning more about Rails has gotten me even more excited for the prospect of working at Dosis.
 I hope that you enjoy my program, and I look forward to hearing from you soon.